Hawaii Bowl: Game history

 Between 2002 and 2018, C-USA sent a team to the bowl 12 times, registering an 8–4 record.
 In 2019, the American Athletic Conference (The American) superseded C-USA as the primary tie-in to face a Mountain West team (or independent BYU).

 On October 2, ESPN Events announced that the 2020 edition of the bowl game had been canceled due to the COVID-19 pandemic.

-On August 10, 2021 EasyPost was announced as the new sponsor of the bowl.
+On August 10, 2021, EasyPost was announced as the new sponsor of the bowl, making it the EasyPost Hawai'i Bowl.
+EasyPost remained the sponsor through the 2023 edition.

 On December 23, 2021, the game was cancelled for the second consecutive season, after the Rainbow Warriors withdrew due to injuries and COVID-19 issues within the team.

+The 2024 edition of the bowl took five overtime periods to decide, setting a new record for the most overtime periods in a Football Bowl Subdivision (FBS) bowl game, with the South Florida Bulls defeating the San Jose State Spartans.
+However, this record was surpassed just two days later when the 2024 GameAbove Sports Bowl took six overtimes to decide.

 (2011)

 To celebrate the tenth anniversary of the Hawai'i Bowl, the Honolulu Star-Advertiser, in conjunction with the bowl game, allowed fans to vote on a tenth anniversary team.
 Nine players were selected by a public vote, and an additional seven players were picked by a panel of sportswriters and organizers.
 The team was announced on December 16, 2011.